sandraguiar0-bit/Data-analytics-Portfolio/README.md

 # Data Analytics Portfolio - Sandra Aguiar

 Welcome to my data analytics portfolio!
 This repository showcases my main projects in data analysis since my very first project in 2024.
-All projects focus on financial and socio-economic analysis using tools such as Excel, Python, and VBA, and were originally written in French.
+All projects focus on financial and socio-economic analysis using tools such as Excel, Python, and VBA, and were written in French.

 ## Tools & Skills
 - Financial Data Analysis